gocd/developer.go.cd/source/INTRO.md

   7. Click `Apply` to save
   8. Open a spec file and run it `Run -> Run 'somefile_spec.rb'`, or `Ctrl+Shift+F10`

-### 2.4: Working on single page apps
+### 3.4: Working on TypeScript/Webpack single page apps

-If you're working on some of the new pages in GoCD (pipeline config, agents, elastic profiles...), this will watch your filesystem for any JS changes you make and keep compiling the JS in the background.
+If you're working on some of the newer pages in GoCD (almost everything exception stage/job details pages), this will watch your filesystem for any JS changes you make and keep compiling the JS in the background.
 This usually takes a couple of seconds to compile, after you hit save.

 ```bash
 # forking in a subshell won't change the directory after interrupting/exiting
 $ (cd server/src/main/webapp/WEB-INF/rails && yarn run webpack-watch)
 ```

-### 2.5: Running Javascript tests
+### 3.5: Running Javascript tests

 To run javascript tests —

 #### In development environment (very quick)

 Visit the following URLs:
-* http://localhost:8153/go/assets/webpack/_specRunner.html (The agents, elastic profiles pages.
-Uses mithril 1.0).
-Ensure that you are running the [webpack watcher](#24-working-on-single-page-apps).
+* http://localhost:8153/go/assets/webpack/_specRunner.html (Most pages use MithrilJS 1.0).
+Ensure that you are running the [webpack watcher](#24-working-on-single-page-apps) to have changes reflected.

-In order to run old javascript specs through browser, run following command to start server -
+In order to run old/"legacy" raw javascript specs through browser, run following command to start server -

 ```bash
 $ ./gradlew jasmineOldServer